brianjhuang/datahacks-2022/README.md

 ### Data Modeling and Analysis

+To begin, we want to create a simple baseline model.
+VADER (Valence Aware Dictionary and Sentiment Reasoner) is a lexicon and rule-based tool for sentiment analysis.
+From the NLTK library, VADER provides text positivity/neutrality/negativity along with a compound score (sentiment intensity).
+VADER is a pretrained model, so we can simply use our entire training set for our model performance benchmark.

+'''Python

+nltk_scores = [] # Applying VADER sentiment on each row, taking the max, and putting that into dataframe for i in list(df["Sentence"]):
+    d = sid.polarity_scores(i)
+    new_d = {}
+    for i in d:
+        if i != "compound":
+            new_d[i] = d[i]
+    nltk_scores.append(max(new_d, key=new_d.get))
+df["NLTK Sentiment"] = nltk_scores # New NLTK output column
+df = df.replace("neu", "neutral").replace("pos", "positive").replace("neg", "negative")

+'''

 ### Conclusions

 <p>From conducting sentiment analysis on the dataset with various approaches, we found that the roBERTa based sentiment analyzer did the best at effectively predicting the sentiment of sentences about financial markets.
 Although there may be inaccuracies in the prediction, since there are various complexities in text data including sarcasm and hidden meaning, we found our model does a fairly good job in capturing most of these complexities and determines sentiment effectively.